Family Feud

-Family Feud (or simply The Feud and known for sponsorship purposes as Family Feud presented by Universal Orlando Resort) is an American television game show created by Mark Goodson.
+Family Feud (or simply Feud) is an American television game show created by Mark Goodson and currently hosted by Steve Harvey.
 Two families compete on each episode to name the most popular answers to survey questions in order to win cash and prizes.

-The show has had three separate runs, the first of which started in 1976.
+The show has aired in three separate incarnations since 1976.
 Its original run from 1976 to 1985 aired on ABC and in syndication, with Richard Dawson as host.
-In 1987, the series was revived as a pilot and later in 1988 aired on CBS and in syndication with Ray Combs hosting until 1994, with Dawson returning until the latter version ended in 1995.
-In 1999, the series was revived through its first-run syndication with four different hosts: Louie Anderson (1999–2002), Richard Karn (2002–2006), John O'Hurley (2006–2010), and Steve Harvey (2010–present).
+In 1988, it was revived on CBS and in syndication with Ray Combs hosting until 1994, with Dawson returning until the latter version ended in 1995.
+The third and current version, also in syndication, began in 1999 and has had four hosts: Louie Anderson (1999–2002), Richard Karn (2002–2006), John O'Hurley (2006–2010), and Steve Harvey (2010–present).
 The show has had four announcers: Gene Wood (1976–1995), Burton Richardson (1999–2010), Joey Fatone (2010–2015), and Rubin Ervin (2015–present).

 Within a year of its debut, the original version became the number one game show in daytime television; however, as viewing habits changed, the ratings declined.
 Harvey becoming host in 2010 increased Nielsen ratings significantly and eventually placed the program among the top three most-popular syndicated television shows in the United States.
 Harvey has also surpassed every previous host in tenure.

 The program has produced multiple regional adaptations in over 50 international markets outside the United States.
 Reruns of episodes hosted by Steve Harvey air on Game Show Network, as well as in syndication while reruns of earlier versions air on BUZZR and Pluto TV.
 Aside from television shows, there have also been many home editions produced in board game, interactive film, and video game formats.